Jacob’s Italian Turkey & Rigatoni

 Getting started:

-Get a pot of water going for your pasta.
-We like to use a larger pot and fill it up halfway.
+Start a pot of water for your pasta.
+We like using a larger pot and filling it up halfway.
 Salt your water, aim for 1/2 tsp.
-You want your boiling water to be waiting for you.
-Not the other way around.
+You want your boiling water waiting for you, not the other way around.

 Most of the ingredients we use in this recipe are dried.
-For any fresh ingredients, chop up the herbs and spices so they are ready to go
+For any fresh ingredient substitutes, like garlic cloves, prep them now.

 Putting in the work:

 Once there is some heat in the pan, add about 1-2 tbsp of oil.
-Aim to almost cover the pan, not looking for pool of oil.
+Enough to almost cover the pan.

-To avoid splatter, add the meat right after adding the oil.
-If you wait too long to add the meat it creates quite the mess...
+Add the meat right after adding the oil.
+If you wait too long to add the meat it creates quite the splatter mess...

-Rigatoni takes a while to cook, so add the pasta to the boiling water.
+Rigatoni takes some time to cook.
+Next, add the pasta to the boiling water.
 Stir the pasta occasionally.
-If you are lucky enough to have a cooking buddy, great time to give them a job.
+If you are lucky enough to have a cooking buddy, this is a great time to give them a job.

-With the meat added, set your sauté pan to a medium heat.
-We tend to add in all the spices in at once for this recipe.
-Add your black pepper, red pepper flakes, salt, rosemary, oregano, basil, paprika, and garlic to the pan.
+With the meat now added, set your sauté pan to a medium heat.
+For this recipe we tend to add in all of the spices at once.
+Add your, black pepper, red pepper flakes, salt, rosemary, oregano, basil, paprika, and garlic to the pan.

-Uncover the pan and take one of the small pieces of meat, taste it.
-Adjust for flavor to your pallet, add an extra kick of spice, add a bit of salt, last dash of basil, or garlic.
+Uncover the pan and taste test one of the smaller pieces of meat.
+Adjust any flavors to your preference, add an extra hit of spice, dash of salt, a bit of basil, or touch of garlic.

-Mix in the last bit of oil, 1/2-1 tbsp.
+Mix in the last of the oil, 1/2-1 tbsp.
 Cover and push the pan off the hot burner.

-Check your pasta is cooked, strain off a majority of the water, leaving only a small amount to mix into the sauce.
+Check your pasta is cooked, strain off a majority of the water, leaving only a small amount to mix into your sauce.

-Mix your favorite white sauce with the noodles and pasta water and put it back on the hot burner until warm.
+Mix your favorite white sauce with the noodles and pasta water.

-Note, if your pasta was completed before your meat, let your meat sit in the pan off the heat, covered, for another 5mins.
+Note, if your pasta was done before your meat, let the meat sit in the pan, off the heat, covered, for another 5mins.

 Last mile: